Japan to join the U.S. and Europe in regulating Big Tech over market abuses

 “If there’s a policy priority for the government, there’s no doubt the FTC should think about what it can do on that front,” Furuya said.

-“By participating in the government’s debate on policy issues, we have been reflecting our thinking in the process.
-This is something our organisation should do.”
+“By participating in the government’s debate on policy issues, we have been reflecting [on] our thinking in the process.
+This is something our organization should do.”

-(Reporting by Leika Kihara and Takahiko Wada; Editing by Chang-Ran Kim and Gerry Doyle)
+(Reporting by Leika Kihara and Takahiko Wada.
+Editing by Chang-Ran Kim and Gerry Doyle.)

 The audio problem: Learn how new cloud-based API solutions are solving imperfect, frustrating audio in video conferences.
 Access here